France: Thousands rally against Barnier's appointment as PM – DW – 09/07/2024

 Left-wing coalition denounces appointment of Barnier

-Macron's decision to appoint Barnier, a veteran conservative figure, over an NFP politician was denounced by the French left.
-They called it a "power grab" that does not reflect the will of the electorate and undermines democracy.
+Macron's decision to appoint Barnier, a veteran Conservative figure, over an NFP politician was denounced by the French left.
+They called it a "power grab" that does not reflect the will of the electorate and undermined democracy.

-On Friday night, surveys suggested that 74% of French voters thought Macron had "disregarded" the results of the elections, while 55% believed he had "stolen" them.
+On Friday night, surveys suggested that 74% of French voters thought Macron had "disregarded" the results of the election, while 55% believed he had "stolen" them.

 "Democracy isn't just the art of accepting that you've won, it's also the humility of accepting that you've lost," he added.
 "There will be no pause, no truce.
 I call you to a long-term fight."